n-kubiak/SILT/README.md

 ## The basics
 The SILT model is written in PyTorch and during the experiments PyTorch 1.8.1 was used with CUDA 11.1 (docker image: nvidia/cuda:11.1.1-cudnn8-runtime-ubuntu18.04).
 The model was trained on a single GeForce RTX 3090 GPU for approx. 180k iterations.

-The trained SILT models can be downloaded from here - Multi-Illumination and VIDIT.
+The trained SILT models can be downloaded from here - Multi-Illumination and VIDIT (coming soon - before 22/11)

 ## Testing
 To test the SILT model, create a ```checkpoints``` directory within SILT.
 Then, within ```checkpoints``` create a folder with the name of your experiment, e.g. ```checkpoints/EXP_NAME```.
 Place the downloaded checkpoint within your experiment folder and rename it to ```latest_net_G.pth```.